-Located off Vietnam’s sultry southwest coast, Phu Quoc’s unspoiled and largely undeveloped setting makes for one of Southeast Asia’s most captivating and laid-back getaways.
+Located just off Vietnam’s sultry southwest coast, Phu Quoc makes for one of Southeast Asia’s most blissfully laid-back getaways.
 Pack your breeziest outfits and escape to a tropical island away from the hustle and bustle…

-No busy international airport, no touristy shops, and no gaudy bars.
-Just a handful of boutique resorts occupying private stretches of the island’s fringe of spectacular white sand beaches.
-In the northeast, Bai Thom’s coconut husk-strewn, palm frond-brushed beach and azure ocean backdrop provides an idyllic picnic setting.
-To the northwest, Bai Dai offers the perfect vantage point to enjoy Phu Quoc’s spectacular sunsets.
-Bai Truong (better known as Long Beach) is the most developed part of the island, stretching 20km along the eastern side of the island from Duong Dong almost to An Thoi port in the south, and it’s here that you’ll find a cluster of upscale bungalow-style accommodation with everything from beachfront comfort food to fine-dining restaurants, open-air cocktail bars and even a handful of water sports options.
+In the northeast, there's also Bai Thom with its coconut husk-strewn, palm frond-brushed beach and azure ocean backdrop – perfect for an intimate picnic.
+To the northwest, Bai Dai offers a brilliant vantage point to enjoy Phu Quoc’s spectacular sunsets.
+Bai Truong (better known as Long Beach) is the most developed part of the island, stretching 20 kilometres along the eastern side of the island from Duong Dong almost to An Thoi port in the south.
+And it’s here that you’ll find a cluster of upscale bungalow-style hideaways with everything from beachfront comfort food to fine-dining restaurants, open-air cocktail bars and a handful of water-sports options.